ParwazRahman/ParwazRahman/README.md

 - 👋 Hi, I’m @ParwazRahman
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...  programing languages
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...projects that teach something
+- 💞️ I’m looking to collaborate on ...
 -  📫 How to reach me ... @parwazrahman@gmail.com

 <!---
 ParwazRahman/ParwazRahman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.